Hungry I: History

-John Phillips and his group The Journeymen were the house band in the early '60s.
-Phillips would later achieve fame with The Mamas & the Papas.
+John Phillips and his group The Journeymen were the house band in the early 1960s.

 The young Barbra Streisand begged Banducci for a single night at his nightclub, insisting that she would soon be a huge star.
 Banducci agreed to sign the singer, who had never performed professionally but was soon starring in I Can Get It for You Wholesale on Broadway.
 The resulting concerts (March–April 1963) were well-attended, giving Streisand nationwide acclaim.

-On 16 January 1967, Laura Nyro started her debut live performances at the hungry i.
-Later in the same year, Ike & Tina Turner performed at the club and a photograph of Tina Turner by Baron Wolman was used for the cover of the second issue of Rolling Stone magazine.
+On 16 January 1967, Laura Nyro started her debut live performances at the Hungry I. Later in the same year, Ike & Tina Turner performed at the club and a photograph of Tina Turner by Baron Wolman was used for the cover of the second issue of Rolling Stone magazine.

 The comedy and folk music scene wilted in the mid-1960s.
 On 12 October 1967 Banducci closed the club at its International Hotel location and moved to Ghirardelli Square; it was mainly a rock music venue, and closed in 1970.
-Banducci and many of the club's performers, including Mort Sahl, Jonathan Winters, Professor Irwin Corey, Jackie Vernon, and many others, reunited in 1981 for a one-night performance, which also featured film of the late Lenny Bruce.
-The event was captured for the nationally televised documentary hungry i Reunion, produced and directed by Thomas A. Cohen and featuring reminiscences by Bill Cosby, as well as by Maya Angelou, who had frequently performed there in the guise of a Caribbean singer at the beginning of her career.
+Banducci and many of the club's performers, including Mort Sahl, Jonathan Winters, Irwin Corey, Jackie Vernon, and many others, reunited in 1981 for a one-night performance, which also featured film of the late Lenny Bruce.
+The event was captured for the nationally televised documentary Hungry I Reunion, produced and directed by Thomas A. Cohen and featuring reminiscences by Bill Cosby, as well as by Maya Angelou, who had performed there early in her career as a singer.